avargasv/ContribsGH2-Z/PostZ.md

 ## 5. Characteristics of the ZIO implementation in terms of efficiency

-To make a simple comparison of the sequential and parallel versions of our ZIO REST server, the first one implemented using `ZIO.collectAll` and the second using instead `ZIO.collectAllPar` to sequence the calls to the REST GitHub API,
+To make a simple comparison of the sequential and parallel versions of our ZIO REST server, the former implemented using `ZIO.collectAll` and the later using instead `ZIO.collectAllPar` as explained before, we executed both for the organization "revelation".

-we executed both versions for the organization "revelation", already mentioned in previous posts of this series.
+N.B.
+If you receive a 500 Htpp response (internal server error) when executing the application on Windows, probably the Windows Defender Firewall is blocking the Redis server.
+Try again and the problem will go away.

 The following lines show part of a trace of the executions, displayed by the programs to the logger console.